sdondley/Tab-Through-Google-Results-with-Safari/README.md

 This happens when you set the script to be activated by pressing the `control` key along with a single other key.

-The easiest fix is to change the hot key so it uses a different modifer key like `command` or uses multiple modifier keys, command-control.
-Another option is to change the defaul hot keys in Safari so control-tab and control-shift-tab does not cycle through your open tabs.
-Or you can just remmeber to release the control key after each activation, but this is not ideal.
+The easiest fix is to change the hot key so it uses a different modifier key like `command` or uses multiple modifier keys, command-control.
+Another option is to change the default hot keys in Safari so control-tab and control-shift-tab does not cycle through your open tabs.
+Or you can just remember to release the control key after each activation, but this is not ideal.

 ### The script is skipping over links

 This happens because the script is not waiting long enough for the next tab to be highlighted.
-The simple fix is to edit the the AppleScript and on or about line 23 change the delay to a higher delay.
+The simple fix is to edit the AppleScript and on or about line 23 change the delay to a higher delay.
 If it's set too low, results may be skipped.
 If you set it too high, it will take longer to get to the next result.
 Adjust the delay until you hit on the right setting through trial and error.

 The current setting is .003 seconds, which is the setting I use for my high performance iMac.
 There's a good chance you will need to adjust this setting upward for best results.